DheepthaRajesh/news-article-assignment/README.md

 The application validates that all fields are filled.
 The updated details are saved to the database with the same Article ID, ensuring the article's identity remains unchanged.

 ### Page 2: Fetch / Display News Articles
-Design a web page with a form to create or update news articles.
-The form should include the following fields for a news article:
-* Article Title (text input)
-* Article Summary (textarea)
-* Article date (date input)
-* Publisher Of Article (text input)

-When the form is submitted:
-* If all fields are filled, the article should be created or updated in the database.
-* If any field is missing, show appropriate error messages and prevent submission.
-* After successful submission, clear the form fields so that user can input next article
-* Provide a navigation link to the fetch/display page.

-### Page 2: Fetch / Display News Articles
 Displays the total number of articles in the database at the top of the page.